awojaczek-security/SOC-Incident-Analysis_Labs/SOC169 - Possible IDOR Attack Detected/00_README/README.md

 ## 📸 Photos of Incidents:

 The alert was generated on **February 28, 2022, at 10:48 P.M.** and was described as an IDOR attack.
 The incident involved the **WebServer1005** server with the address **172.16.17.15**(Destination IP Address), to which requests were sent from the external IP address **134.209.118.137**(Source IP Address).
 Multiple consecutive **POST** requests were detected.
-The User-Agent was identified as **Mozilla/4.0 (MSIE 6.0 on Windows NT 5.1 with .NET CLR 1.1.4322)**, which may suggest the use of an automated tool or a non-standard client.
+-The User-Agent was identified as **Mozilla/4.0 (MSIE 6.0 on Windows NT 5.1 with .NET CLR 1.1.4322)**, which may suggest the use of an automated tool or a non-standard client.
 The reason for generating the alert was successive requests to the same page.
 However, the traffic was marked as **Allowed**, which means that the system did not block the suspicious activity.

 <p align="center">
   <img src="../01_Email/Email_Questions.png" width="600">